racerand/setup-scripts/README.md

 This is a repository for varius shell scripts to quickly get a new installation of one of my Debian machines ready for use.

 # Main-Scripts
-- pi.setup: Updates all installed packages and calls:
+- pi-setup: Updates all installed packages and calls:
   - nordvpn-setup
   - chromium-media-setup